AutoConfig Filter Types

 bearishStandardDeviationChannel | Checks if the price is above the upper band of a bearish standard deviation channel, with a negative slope and matching snapshot count. | Spotting potential bearish reversals within an uptrend. | lastSnapshots |

-linearRegressionChannel | Checks if the price is below the lower band of a linear regression channel. | Finding assets with prices below trend for potential buy opportunities. | lastSnapshots |
+linearRegressionChannel | Checks if the price is below a user-defined target within a linear regression channel. | Finding assets with prices below trend for potential buy opportunities. | lastSnapshots |

 minStandardDevPctInterval | Checks if the standard deviation percentage over an interval is greater than a specified value, with matching snapshot count. | Identifying assets with increasing price variability for risk assessment. | lastSnapshots |